iter8-tools/iter8/mkdocs/docs/concepts/experimentationstrategies.md

 ## Realtime Observability

 !!! abstract ""
     The  **iter8ctl** CLI enables you to observe an experiment in realtime.
-Use iter8ctl to observe metric values for each version, whether or not versions satisfy objectives, and the `winner`.
+Use iter8ctl to observe metric values for each version, whether or not versions satisfy objectives, and the winner.

 ??? example "Sample output from iter8ctl"